hamzamerzic/paper-notes/md/policy-gradient-methods.md

 -- Improves greatly aided with value function approximation

 ### Overview
+- More focused on discrete actions (examples with softmax)
 - Explicitly represent the policy with function approximator (parametrised)
 - Update the parameters according to the gradient of expected reward
 - Previous work: